Gulf Cordgrass

 - Bloom Time: Summer to early fall

-- Wildlife Benefits: Provides cover for birds and small mammals
+- Wildlife Benefits: Provides nesting cover, food, and shelter for birds and other wildlife

 Habitat & Range in Southeast Texas